 - We can't guarantee your health in any destination.

-- We can't pay your medical costs if you get an infectious disease while you're away.
+- We can't pay your medical costs if you get sick overseas.

 Read next